OGalOz/poolfileupload/README.md

 * For a full explanation of Experiments fcile refer to the end of the README.
 * Only upload multiple files at once if you're uploading PoolCount files.
 * Create a single Output Name for each file you're uploading.
+* If you're uploading any of 'ExperimentsTable', 'PoolCount' or 'PoolFile', then you must indicate the GenesTable you are using.
+Otherwise, if you're uploading 'InputGenesTable' - you do not use a reference GenesTable, since that is what you are creating.

 ---
 * Pool Files are TSV files with 12 columns.